 In addition, Benzoyl Peroxide cream can also help remove the last few pimples where skin care has already worked well and removed most of the pimples, but you still constantly seem to have a few pimples.

 Benzoyl Peroxide cream is a cream that can be used with your normal Danish Skin Care skin care series.
 Which might be the biggest reason why Benzoyl Peroxide cream is my own favourite when it comes to a little bit faster and harsher treatment of pimples.
-With this treatment you can both nourish your skin with skin care and add extra attention to the removal of your pimples – and the combination of Benzoyl peroxide and the salicylic acid from Smooth Skin Treatment, you really get a effective treatment for pimples and acne removal .
+With this treatment you can both nourish your skin with skin care and add extra attention to the removal of your pimples – and the combination of Benzoyl peroxide and the salicylic acid from Perfect Skin Power Treat, you really get a effective treatment for pimples and acne removal .

 The cream works because of Benzoyl peroxide, which is the active ingredient in Benzoyl Peroxide cream, and it inhibits the growth of acne bacteria and dissolves blackheads.
 In addition, Benzoyl Peroxide cream inhibits the opening of the sebaceous glands and may thus stop acne.